Continuing Education Activity

 After having accurate measurements and a good mid-parental height, one proceeds actually to answer the question; is the child truly short?
 If the child is below the 2.3 percentile, the diagnosis of short stature is made; below the 1 percentile is extreme short stature; then proceed to determine the etiology.

-Any patient diagnosed with short stature should undergo further evaluation to determine if its just constitutional growth delay or short familial statute.
-Further workup includes an endocrinology panel and bone age determination; this is done with an image of the left hand and wrist, most used methods to establish bone age are Greulich, Pyle atlas and Tanner-Whitehouse 3 (TW3), this last one is believed to be the most accurate one.
-It’s important to remember that African Americans tend to have an advanced bone age and southeast Asians tend to have a delay bone age when compared to their peers.
+Any patient diagnosed with short stature should undergo further evaluation to determine if it's just constitutional growth delay or short familial statute.
+Further workup includes an endocrinology panel and bone age determination; this is done with an image of the left hand and wrist, most used methods to establish bone age are Greulich, Pyle atlas, and Tanner-Whitehouse 3 (TW3), this last one is believed to be the most accurate one.
+It’s important to remember that African Americans tend to have an advanced bone age and southeast Asians tend to have delayed bone age when compared to their peers.

 As far for lab workup, it should begin with a full endocrinologic panel that will include other causes of short stature, including TSH, T4, bone age, IG1, IGFBP3, karyotype (if suspected), bone age, even imaging like MRI can be a consideration, and at last, the stimulation GH test is done.
 To get to this point, the clinician will need low serum concentrations of GH, IGF-1, and IGFBP-3.

 GH stimulation test is the closest to there is to a gold standard to diagnose constitutional growth delay through ruling out GH deficiency.
 This is true for idiopathic short stature diagnosis as well.
 Some limitations of the study important to remember are that, increase BMI influences GH response as well as recent steroid use.